Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Quantitative stability with respect to endogenous uncertainty

 To facilitate the stability analysis in this subsection, we write $\mathcal{X}(\zeta)$ for the set of feasible policies to problem \eqref{eq:v-zeta} to emphasize that the policy is induced by $\zeta$, instead of ${\cal X}$ as in the follow-up of \eqref{eq:feaset-X_t}.
 Likewise, we use $\mathcal{X}(\tilde{\zeta})$ to denote the set of feasible policies to problem \eqref{eq:v-zeta-ptb}.

 Endogenous uncertainty in model \eqref{eq:mixed-MSP-MDP} is mainly concerned with the stochastic state transition within the system which affects the objective function at the current stage.
-Change of the distributions of \( \zeta_t, 0 \leq t \leq T \) will affect the subsequent system transformation paths and the values of the objective functions at later stages.
+Change of the distributions of \( \zeta_t, 0 \leq t \leq T \) will affect the subsequent system transition paths and the values of the objective functions at later stages.
 Moreover, a small perturbation of the endogenous uncertainty at a specific stage may be cumulated over subsequent stages, leading to cumulative errors.
 The cumulative effect is significant in large scale or long-term problems.
 Such perturbation may arise from problem data and/or numerical computation via dynamic recursive formulations \eqref{eq:value-T}- \eqref{eq:value-0}.
 Thus, it will be instrumental to quantify the overall effect of the perturbations on the optimal values and optimal solutions.
 As discussed earlier, this kind of research essentially corresponds to the stability analysis of optimal value functions and policies in MDPs under perturbations in the transition probability kernel or the transition probability distribution in the continuous case.
-As far as we know, the only research in this regard is conducted by Z\"ahle et al.~\cite{kern2020first}, who carried out first-order sensitivity analysis of MDPs with respect to the state transition kernel.
+As far as we know, the only research in this regard is conducted by Z\"ahle et al.~\cite{kern2020first}, who carried out first-order sensitivity analysis of MDPs w.r.t. the state transition kernel.

 It should be noted that, as discussed in Section 2, \( \zeta_t, 0 \leq t \leq T \) at different stages are independent.
-Therefore, we will establish the quantitative stability of problem \eqref{eq:mixed-MSP-MDP} with respect to \( \zeta_t,0 \leq t \leq T \) by considering the distribution perturbations at each stage.
+Therefore, we will establish the quantitative stability of problem \eqref{eq:mixed-MSP-MDP} w.r.t. \( \zeta_t,0 \leq t \leq T \) by considering the distribution perturbations at each stage.
 To this end, we need the following technical assumption:

 \begin{assumption}[Lipschitz continuity] For \( t = 1, 2, \cdots, T \),